Eggs are a staple in our household and we eat a lot of them. Up to four dozen every week, in fact.

 Frequently Asked Questions

-It’s a myth that cholesterol and saturated fat are bad for your health!
-There is no correlation whatsoever between dietary cholesterol and the cholesterol levels in your blood.
+It’s a myth that cholesterol and saturated fat are bad for your health.
+There’s no correlation whatsoever between dietary cholesterol and the cholesterol levels in your blood.
 You can learn more about dietary fats and their impact on our health here.

-Aside from the health benefits, you’ll notice a difference in the flavour.
-And buying pastured eggs is the morally and ethically right thing to do.
-The animals we raise, the environment we live in, and our bodies all deserve to be treated with respect.
+Aside from the health benefits, you’ll notice a difference in the flavor.
+And buying pastured eggs is the moral and ethical thing to do.
+After all, the animals we raise, the environment we live in, and our bodies all deserve to be treated with respect.
 The choices we make as consumers directly influence that.

-As a result, I highly recommend pastured poultry eggs from Vital Farms—and I don’t see myself going back to those pale yolks we had before.
+As a result, I highly recommend pastured poultry eggs over any other type of eggs, and I don’t see myself going back to those pale yolks we had before.
 The benefits of pastured eggs are simply too significant.